How can I join?

 Do I have to choose just one workout or pool?

-You are welcome to swim at any of the iSWIM practices offered at Purdue University, Lafayette Jefferson High School, and the Greater Lafayette YWCA.
+You are welcome to swim at any of the iSWIM practices offered at Purdue University and the Old YMCA located on 18th Street.
 There are no restrictions on how many practices you can swim per week or even per day.

 What if I can’t do the other strokes, but can just swim freestyle?